 Combat Logging is the act of logging out during a hostile role-play scenario to provide an advantage to you.

-If a player sincerely needs to log out during a hostile encounter, they must first ask OOC.
+If a player sincerely needs to log out during a hostile encounter, they must first inform the opposing party OOC.
 That player may NOT use this exception to their advantage by lying.
 Penalties are strong for those who get caught lying.

 You also may not logout after committing a hostile act for at least twenty minutes.

-Your character didn’t die; she/he recovered from a “critical wound”.
+Your character didn’t die; they recovered from a “critical wound."

-If killed, your character instead assumes recovery from a “critical wound” rather than death.
-This means that whilst you still CAN remember who killed you and why, you will lose any KoS Rights you had when you were killed, including rights on those who killed you.
+If killed, your character assumes recovery from a “critical wound” rather than death.
+If killed through a roleplaying event, you cannot remember who killed you, and you will lose any KoS Rights you had when you were killed, including rights on those who killed you.

 Section III: Kill on Sight Rules

 Kill on Sight, or KoS, is the act of engaging a player or tribe at the first sight.
-This is not allowed, as a general rule; however, there are exceptions.
-This section will cover any means KoS and explain how rights for KoS can be granted.
+This is not allowed as a general rule.
+However, there are exceptions.
+This section will explain how rights for KoS can be granted and the general rules of KoS once it is given.

-You are not allowed to engage another player without interaction via talk or text.
+You are not allowed to engage in hostilities with another player without first interacting via speech.

-You may not kill on first Sight.
-If you wish to attack another player you must first make a demand, then state a consequence for failure to comply.
+You may not kill on first sight.
+If you wish to attack another player, you must first make a demand.
+Then, state a consequence that will befall the opposing party if they refuse to comply with the given demand.
 This is referred to as initiating hostilities.
+Be careful though, for players are able to defend themselves from you given that you attack them.

 Killing is a Last Resort.